to the student of astrology

 Do not deface your nature or make yourself unworthy of such gifts.

-As you converse with the Heavens, contemplate what you truly are.
+Contemplate what you truly are!
 Do not cast this favor aside for a few petty pleasures.
 As you converse daily with the heavens, instruct and form your mind in the image of Divinity.

 Learn the ornaments of virtue: